davidafayjr/firebasewebsocket/README.md

+This is a Node.js websocet connection that was set up to pass lat/lng locations to our Firebase Server.
      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,